 “We have so many extraordinary teachers in San Diego County, and the Padres are pleased to once again join National University in celebrating and thanking our outstanding teachers for their dedication to the success of our students,” said Padres vice president of community relations, Sue Botos.
 “Education is a pillar of the Padres Foundation’s commitment to the community.”

 In addition to its teacher education programs, National University is also supporting ongoing teacher development through its role leading the national expansion of two research-based programs that address student development and achievement.
 The programs are Sanford Harmony (PreK-6), a social emotional learning program, and Sanford Inspire (PreK-12), which offers more than 60 video training modules, developed in collaboration with Arizona State University, that feature research-based teaching approaches to create inspiring classrooms.
-Both programs are being disseminated nationally through National University and with the generous support of philanthropist and entrepreneur T. Denny Sanford.
+Both programs are being disseminated nationally through National University.

 About National University